Dudley Carleton, 1st Viscount Dorchester: Ambassador to the United Provinces

 Carleton returned home in 1615, and next year was appointed ambassador to the Netherlands.
 Anglo-Dutch relations were central to foreign policy and Carleton succeeded in improving these, through the Amboyna massacre, commercial disputes between the two countries, and the tendency of James I to seek alliance with Spain.

 The religious situation in the Netherlands had become fraught, during the Twelve Years' Truce, with the Calvinist–Arminian debate that had taken the form of a clash between Remonstrants and Counter-Remonstrants.
 Carleton used Matthew Slade as informant, who was a Contra-Remonstrant partisan.
 Maurice of Nassau supported the Contra-Remonstrants and Calvinist orthodoxy, and was vying for dominance in all seven provinces, resisted by Johan van Oldenbarnevelt who backed the Remonstrants.
 Carleton was himself an orthodox Genevan Calvinist, who also saw the divisive quarrel as weakening an ally.
-He weighed in on Maurice's side, and in line with the thinking of Abbot and the king pressed for the national Synod of Dort.
+He weighed in on Maurice's side, and in line with the thinking of Abbot and the King pressed for the national Synod of Dort.
 His public intervention in the affair of the Balance (a Remonstrant pamphlet criticizing Carleton) represented a crucial escalation of the religious conflict, which strengthened the Contra-Remonstrant cause.
-A British delegation, which he helped to choose with Abbot, was led by George Carleton, a cousin.
+An English delegation, which he helped to choose with Abbot, was led by George Carleton, a cousin.
 The Synod in 1618–9 resolved the theological issue, somewhat in arrears of political developments on the ground but providing the keystone to Maurice's control.

 Carleton at the same time continued his interests in the art trade.
 He exchanged marbles for paintings with Rubens, served as an intermediary for collectors like Lord Somerset, Lord Pembroke, Lord Buckingham and sent Lord Arundel paintings by Daniel Mytens and Gerard van Honthorst.

 As the build-up to the Palatinate campaign of 1620 began, Carleton realised the great limitations of the diplomatic line he had been pursuing and the influence he had: Maurice and James had quite different intentions concerning Frederick V, Elector Palatine, who was nephew (respectively son-in-law) to the two men.
 Maurice, in crude terms, was happy to have war over the border in Germany tying up the Spanish, while James wanted peace.
 Frederick did as Maurice wished in claiming the crown of Bohemia, was heavily defeated in the Battle of White Mountain and set off the Thirty Years' War, and lost the Palatinate.
 It was in Carleton's house at The Hague that Frederick and his queen Elizabeth of Bohemia took refuge in 1621.

 Carleton returned to England in 1625 with George Villiers, 1st Duke of Buckingham, and was made Vice-Chamberlain of the Household and a privy councillor.